SEND Information 2020-21

 How will they help my child?

-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need and letting the Special Educational Need Co-ordinator know as necessary.
+Checking on the progress of your child and identifying, planning and delivering any additional help your child may need and letting the Special Educational Need Co-ordinator (SENCO) know as necessary.

-- Ensure all staff working with your child understand the targets/outcomes and the strategies being used to achieve this.
+Ensure that all staff working with your child understand the targets/outcomes and the strategies being used to achieve this.

 The Special Educational Need Co-ordinator at the Nursery